Acton, California

 Acton is an unincorporated community and census-designated place (CDP) in Los Angeles County, California, United States.
 According to the 2020 census, Acton had a population of 7,431.

 Acton is a small residential community located between the Sierra Pelona Mountains and the San Gabriel Mountains, near the Antelope Valley.
 It is off the Antelope Valley Freeway (California State Route 14) south of Palmdale.
 Acton is roughly 20 mi northeast of the San Fernando Valley, and 47 mi north of downtown Los Angeles by highway.
 The town has a rural western theme which can be seen in its homes, commercial buildings and historical buildings, some of which date back to the late 1800s.
 The homes in the mountains around Acton have views of the valley below.
 In the valley are ranch style homes, often with equestrian facilities.
-While Acton is not a part of the Antelope Valley, it is grouped together with the Valley in the General Plan.
-Acton has a Metrolink commuter rail station on its border with Palmdale that is themed in an "old western" style and has been seen in various movies and commercials.
+Acton is grouped together with the Antelope Valley in the Los Angeles County General Plan.
+Acton has a Metrolink commuter rail station at Vincent Grade that is themed in an "old western" style and has been seen in various movies and commercials.